GenomicsAotearoa/Introduction-to-R/docs/03-basics-dataframes-manipulation.md

 ![images](figures/rstudio_dataframeview.png){ width="1000" }

-### Summarizing and determining the structure of a data frame.
+### Summarising and determining the structure of a data frame.

 A **data frame is the standard way to store tabular data in R**.
 A data frame could also be thought of as a collection of vectors, all of which